Tips

 When deploying a Single Page Application, ensure your web server is configured to handle client-side routing:

-- Platforms like Vercel, Netlify, and Cloudflare Pages natively support SPAs and require no additional configuration.
+- Platforms like Vercel and Cloudflare Pages natively support SPAs and require no additional configuration.

 - For Nginx, use the